awsdocs/aws-marketplace-user-guide-for-sellers/doc_source/checking-entitlements.md

 ### Example: Data Storage Product<a name="example-data-storage-application"></a>

  You offer a product that enables customers to store a certain amount of data in encrypted or unencrypted form\.
 The customer can view a dashboard that displays the amount of data existing and allocated in your product\.
 Your dashboard retrieves the allocation amount through `GetEntitlements`\.

-## Frequently Asked Questions<a name="api-check-entitlements-frequently-asked-questions"></a>

-### How Can I Audit My Existing Entitlements?<a name="how-can-i-audit-my-existing-entitlements"></a>

- You can create a job to periodically call `GetEntitlements` for all customer identifiers in your database\.
-AWS throttles your call volume to 10 TPS\.

-### Should I Revoke Access on the Expiration Date Indicated in the Entitlement Document If I Don’t Receive a Notification That the Entitlement Document Has Been Updated?<a name="should-i-revoke-access-on-the-expiration-date-indicated"></a>

- No\.
-Your product should wait for an entitlement update or periodically check `GetEntitlements` to verify that the allocation should be revoked\.
-Use the expiration field only to notify customers of a possible loss in allocated resources\.
-Don't use the information in this field to limit functionality\.
-Amazon SNS notifications are delivered with best effort, so your product should check `GetEntitlements` before revoking access\.